 Member • Contact

-David Bell is a managing director with the financial firm Stifel, Nicholas and Company.
+David Bell is a managing director with RBC Capital Markets.
 He is a graduate of the University of Northern Colorado, where he received his bachelor's degree in business education and marketing.
 Mr. Bell resides in Westminster, Colo., and is currently listed in the "Who's Who Registry of Global Business Leaders."

 Member • Contact

 Kyle Kreischer is a shareholder with Ciancio Ciancio Brown, P.C., and co-heads the firm's commercial litigation team.
 After receiving his J.D. from the University of Denver College of Law, Kreischer attended Vermont Law School, where he graduated magna cum laude and received a Masters of Laws in Environmental Law (LL.M.) and completed his thesis, entitled "The Effect of Citizen Participation on the Listing of Species under the Endangered Species Act: An Empirical Regulatory Analysis."
 Kreischer focuses his current practice in the following areas of law: commercial litigation, construction litigation, civil appellate practice, commercial banking litigation, and real estate litigation.
 Additionally, Kreischer has significant experience in environmental law and science, and commercial real estate transactions.

 Chris Blackwood serves as a Director for PFM Asset Management, LLC in Denver, Colorado.
 His practice focuses on providing investment advisory services to governments throughout the western United States.
 He has expertise in developing investment policies, structuring investment portfolios and providing presentations to governing boards.